Heating with wood: warmths for body and soul

 Clean stove, clean heat

-Properly working stoves ensure that the wood being burnt is optimally turned into heat and little of it ends up unused in the atmosphere.
+Properly working stoves ensure that the wood being burnt is optimally turned into heat.
 Regular cleaning and checking of the fire by an expert guarantees proper and environmentally friendly burning.

 At Austroflamm we place great emphasis on sustainability and are working for a clean future.